enviconnect/public-inductionzone-policies/README.md

 ## Your intellectual property
 Unless otherwise agreed, you retain full ownership of your intellectual property during participation in the Induction Zone.
 You take full responsibility for your intellectual property and agree to protect it at all times.
 Although we take steps to manage participation in the Induction Zone events it should be considered a public space, and you are encouraged to treat it accordingly.

-## Diversity, equality and inclusion (DEI)
+## Diversity, equality, and inclusion (DEI)
-To the extent allowed by law, we strive to include anyone and everyone regardless of gender, sexual preference, age, national origin, educational background or other differentiating characteristic.
+To the extent allowed by law, we strive to include anyone and everyone regardless of gender, sexual preference, age, national origin, educational background, or other differentiating characteristic.

 Please note that only persons aged 18 or over will be given access to the induction zone.